– This is absolutely my favorite daytour…

 After that our tour leads us through lava fields with great contrasts until we reach the ford at river Lindaá, another spring fed river.
 Next stop is the nature reserve Herðubreiðarlindir oasis (nearby mt.
 Herðubreið).
 Here we take another stop where my guests can use the washrooms (toilets) and take a look at the special nature of this place.
 In Herðurbreiðarlindir, I guide my guests in a few minutes walk through the place and take you the the location where our most famous outlaw hid during the winter of 1774-1775.

 Next on our way is the magnificent place and waterfall called Gljúfrasmiður, a waterfall in the glacier river Jökulsá fjöllum.
 It has shaped the landscape over time into forms that are hard to imagine.

 We then head to Dyngjufjöll, where the Askja caldera is, but first we stop at Dreki to have lunch (there are no shops in the highland so please bring a lunch with you).
 After our lunch, we drive to Vikraborgir craters where we start our 2,4km walk to the crater Víti and the Lake of Askja.
 Vikraborgir are the craters where the NASA Apollo mission astronauts’ training took place in 1965 and 1967.

-I went on up to 40 trips to Askja on a super jeep with guests July and August 2014 and it always brings me great joy and happiness to be able to show this unique area to my guests.
+Since 2014 I’ve made over 100 trips to Askja, and it always brings me great joy and happiness to be able to show this unique area to my guests.
 The summer 2015 I went more than 30 times and was still going until the first snowstorm of the winter closed the highland roads to Askja.
 Normally the highland roads open in the start of July.
 Late July is the best month to visit Askja.